 Sea Moss can fit into weight gain for Vegans, but it is not the primary source of weight gain for Vegans.
-Sea Moss has a wide range of benefits, but typically works to reduce the body’s ability to absorb fats.
+This seaweed has a wide range of benefits, but typically works to reduce the body’s ability to absorb fats.

 We’ll take a closer look at the role Sea Moss can play in the Vegan weight gain mission a little further in this article.

 At this point, we do need to note that weight gain for Vegans can be quite difficult.
 It will require a lifestyle shift to ensure you are eating plenty of calories.
 This needs to be complemented with a reduction in calories burned while the gain occurs.